 "We wanted to make it painful for [the D-backs] with players that we got back," Braves president of baseball operations John Hart said at the time.
 "They are players that we think are going to be a big part of our future."

 Swanson was the No. 10 prospect in baseball at the time, according to MLB Pipeline.
 Inciarte was coming off a solid second year in the Majors, hitting .303/.338/.408 with 21 steals for Arizona, while playing a stellar center field with 29 defensive runs saved.
-Both played key roles in helping the Braves win the National League East last season.
+Both helped the Braves win back-to-back National League East titles in 2019 and '20.

 Meanwhile, Miller was beset with injuries since being traded to Arizona, and when he was on the mound, he struggled.
 In 29 appearances (28 starts) over three seasons with the D-backs, he had a 6.35 ERA.